rtts/lego/_mocs/bumpercar.md

   - ldcad.png
 ---

-# Bumper Cars
+# Bumper Car

-Remotely controlled bumpercar in all possible colors!
+Remotely controlled bumpercar that steers just like the real thing!